Ford Fiesta ST hatchback - Interior & comfort

 Ford Fiesta dashboard

 The ST’s dashboard is carried over wholesale from the standard Ford Fiesta, albeit with a few small changes.
-Carbon fibre style trim, a flat-bottomed ST-badged steering wheel and a metallic-finished gearlever all feature, while optional shift lights sit in the dial cluster.
+Carbon-fibre style trim, a flat-bottomed ST-badged steering wheel and a metallic-finished gearlever all feature, while optional shift lights sit in the dial cluster.

 Build quality is good and materials are generally of a decent quality but neither are a match for the VW Polo GTI.
 It's a big improvement on the older model, though, with much more impressive tech.
+Facelift cars also get a set of snazzy digital dials, albeit without the customisation you can play with in the Polo GTI.

 There are two trim levels to choose from: ST-2 and ST-3.
 There's a comprehensive list of standard equipment, including ST-specific styling inside and out, sports suspension, Ford’s SYNC 3 infotainment system with DAB radio, Apple CarPlay and Android Auto functionality, cruise control and Ford’s ‘NCAP Pack’, which includes lane-keep assist and a speed limiter.

 The ST-2 trim also includes climate control, heated seats, blue seatbelts, a B&O Play stereo and a larger eight-inch infotainment screen are all added.
 Top-spec ST-3 versions get the largest 18-inch alloys, red brake calipers, sat nav, automatic wipers, an auto-dimming rear view mirror and a suite of driver assistance systems that includes traffic sign recognition, automatic high-beam headlights and driver alert.
+It also includes the Performance Pack.

-Save for its ST-specific drive-mode selection functionality, the SYNC 3 infotainment system featuring in the sportiest Fiesta is as good as ever.
+Save for its ST-specific drive-mode selection functionality, the SYNC 3 infotainment system featured in the sportiest Fiesta is as good as ever.
 The system’s screen positioning may look like a bit of an afterthought but it’s great to use; pinch-and-swipe gestures are recognised and the system’s wide range of functions means there are far fewer buttons than were found inside the previous Fiesta ST.